Lean World Class®: Evolving from Traditional Lean Thinking

 • Early Product Management

-Each pillar presides over a critical area of performance and helps generate synergies with the others to move from a reactive to a proactive state.
+Each pillar oversees a critical area of performance and helps generate synergies with the others to shift from a reactive to a proactive state.

-In the Pillars, the Cost Deployment plays a central role, because it introduces a discipline often absent from improvement paths: the translation of losses into economic value.
-It is not enough to know where the waste is.
-It is necessary to quantify them, sort them, prioritize them, and fund interventions consistently.
-It is this step that makes improvement fully legible even from a managerial and financial point of view.
+Within the Pillars, Cost Deployment plays a central role because it introduces a discipline often missing from improvement processes: translating losses into economic value.
+It is not enough to know where waste is located.
+It must be quantified, sorted, prioritized, and funded in a consistent manner.
+It is this step that makes improvement fully transparent from both a managerial and financial perspective.

-Another distinctive element of the model is its articulation along a roadmap, which we suggest based on our three-year experience.
-The first year is devoted to the foundations: initial audit, definition of the plan, activation of the most standard-oriented pillars, safety and basic conditions.
-The second year gets to the heart of the system: extension to the more analytical pillars, introduction of digital flows, and first tangible results on the income statement.
-The third year is that of cultural maturity: automation of information flows, periodic audits, teams capable of acting autonomously, predictive approaches, and the consolidation of improvement as an organizational competency.
+Another distinctive feature of the model is its structure along a roadmap, which we suggest based on our three years of experience.
+The first year is dedicated to the foundations: initial audit, plan definition, and implementation of the pillars most focused on standards, safety, and baseline conditions.
+The second year delves into the heart of the system: expansion to the more analytical pillars, introduction of digital workflows, and the first tangible results on the income statement.
+The third year marks cultural maturity: automation of information flows, periodic audits, teams capable of acting autonomously, predictive approaches, and the consolidation of improvement as an organizational competency.

-This time scan is more than just an operational sequence.
+This timeline is much more than a simple operational sequence.
 It is a cultural stance.
-It tells businesses that excellence does not come from spot intervention, but from a progressive, disciplined and intentional path.
-In a time when many organizations are looking for shortcuts, this vision restores depth to the concept of transformation.
+It tells companies that excellence does not arise from a one-off intervention, but from a progressive, disciplined, and intentional journey.
+At a time when many organizations are looking for shortcuts, this vision restores depth to the concept of transformation.

 Lean and Digital: How to Integrate Lean Thinking and Technology

-In its most advanced evolution, the Lean World Class® opens to the Lean & Digital World Class®, in which the digital dimension is treated as an enabler of improvement.
-Data collection, storage, analysis, and visualization become an integral part of the system, through a logic that, from the field, leads to the decision.
+In its most advanced form, Lean World Class® evolves into Lean & Digital World Class®, where the digital dimension is treated as an enabler of improvement.
+Data collection, storage, analysis, and visualization become an integral part of the system, following a logic that moves from the shop floor to decision-making.

-But the most important principle is another: Without data quality, there is no sustainable improvement.
-Fragmented, inaccurate or isolated data do not help to make better decisions.
-On the contrary, they generate noise, slow down choices and weaken the credibility of the system.
-This is why defining a sequence is very important: first build solid processes, then digitize them consistently, and only then engage more advanced applications, including artificial intelligence.
+But the most important principle is another: without data quality, there is no sustainable improvement.
+Fragmented, inaccurate, or isolated data does not help make better decisions.
+On the contrary, it generates noise, slows down decision-making, and undermines the system’s credibility.
+This is why defining a sequence is so important: first build solid processes, then digitize them consistently, and only then integrate the most advanced applications, including artificial intelligence.

-This reading is especially valuable today.
-In many enterprises the risk is not lack of technology, but excess of technologymal grafted onto fragile processes.
-Lean World Class® overturns this approach: it puts order before speeding up, creates foundations before scaling up, builds reliability before automating.
+This perspective is particularly valuable today.
+In many companies, the risk is not a lack of technology, but an excess of technology poorly integrated into fragile processes.
+Lean World Class® overturns this approach: it establishes order before accelerating, creates foundations before scaling, and builds reliability before automating.

-Sustainability is not a parallel theme: it is part of performance
+Sustainability is not a separate issue: it is part of performance

 A further evolution of Lean applications concerns sustainability.
-The argument is stark: every waste is also environmental damage.
-Producing too much, handling unnecessarily, wasting energy, accumulating unnecessary inventory, generating rework or waste is not only economically inefficient; it is also environmentally unsustainable.
+The argument is clear: every form of waste is also environmental damage.
+Producing too much, moving materials unnecessarily, wasting energy, accumulating unnecessary inventory, or generating rework or scrap is not only economically inefficient; it is also environmentally unsustainable.

-Hence a strategic message: Lean and sustainability are not two separate programs to be kept separate, but two sides of the same industrial approach.
+From this follows a strategic message: Lean and sustainability are not two distinct programs to be kept separate, but two sides of the same industrial approach.
 Improving efficiency also means reducing resource consumption, pollution, and emissions.
-And it is precisely in this convergence that Lean Thinking rediscovers an extraordinary relevance: not only doing more with less, but also avoiding doing what is not needed.
+And it is precisely in this convergence that Lean Thinking rediscovers its extraordinary relevance: not only doing more with less, but also avoiding what is unnecessary.

-The book 25 years of Lean Thinking the Italian way recalls, in this area, specific tools such as the SPPM - Sustainable Product & Process Management method and the EES - Environmental Energy Sustainability pillar, which allows energy-environmental waste to be read with two universal metrics: euros and tons of CO2.
-This is a decisive step, because it takes sustainability out of the declarative dimension and brings it back into the concrete language of industry.
+The book *25 Years of Lean Thinking, Italian Style* highlights, in this context, specific tools such as the SPPM method—Sustainable Product & Process Management—and the EES pillar—Environmental Energy Sustainability—which allows for the quantification of energy and environmental waste using two universal metrics: euros and tons of CO2.
+This is a decisive step, as it moves sustainability beyond mere declarations and brings it back into the concrete language of industry.

 The competitive future belongs to those who know how to integrate

-The book offers an integrated view of Lean not as a mere improvement toolbox but as the evolutionary basis of a new competitive paradigm, in which methodological rigor, economic measurability, skill growth, data quality and sustainability converge into a single system.
+The book offers an integrated vision of Lean not merely as a toolbox for improvement, but as the evolutionary foundation of a new competitive paradigm, in which methodological rigor, economic measurability, skill development, data quality, and sustainability converge into a single system.

-In other words, Lean World Class® is not just a model for working better.
-It is a model for making the enterprise stronger, more readable, more accountable, and more ready for change.
-And today, in a global scenario that rewards those who can combine productivity, resilience and vision, this is not a detail.
-It is a condition of competitiveness.
+In other words, Lean World Class® is not merely a model for working better.
+It is a model for making the company stronger, more transparent, more accountable, and better prepared to face change.
+And today, in a global landscape that rewards those who can combine productivity, resilience, and vision, this is no minor detail.
+It is a prerequisite for competitiveness.

-Would you like to learn more about the new Lean Thinking paradigm?
+Would you like to explore the new paradigm of Lean Thinking?

-The book 25 years of Lean Thinking the Italian way accompanies the reader inside a decisive transition: from the application of traditional Lean to the evolution towards the Lean World Class®, to the integration of continuous improvement, digital and sustainability.
+The book 25 Years of Lean Thinking, Italian Style guides the reader through a decisive transition: from the application of traditional Lean to the evolution toward Lean World Class®, and finally to the integration of continuous improvement, digital transformation, and sustainability.

-• how to transform Lean into a structured and lasting system;
+• how to transform Lean into a structured and sustainable system;

 • how to link waste to real economic impacts;